csev/py4e/book/README.md

 other bits are still broken or Python 2.0 because my auto-process missed something.
 We will fix those by hand.

-Tasks to do:

-* Go through and fix all the code sequences - fix any Python 2.0 and then run the code to verify the output

-* Find, fix and remove all the Python 3.0 does this differend footnotes

-* Make a new cover

-* Redraw all figures in OmniGraffle

-* also fix all the sample code in the code3 folder.

-* Fix the Appendices (now rendering as chapters)

-And many other things...

 /Chuck